Arbitrary high-fidelity binomial codes from multiphoton spin-boson interactions: Superposition of two Fock states

-Upon projective measurement of the qubit, if it is found in the ground state $\ket{g}$, the corresponding (unnormalized) oscillator state is given by $\ket{\psi_o(\tau)}_g = x_1(\tau)\ket{n_1} + x_3(\tau)\ket{n_1+m}$, as follows directly from Eq.~\eqref{eqn_psit_2fock}.
-It is important to note that this state cannot be used to generate any of the desired binomial superposition states, as it requires $m$ to be much greater than $n_1$, which is not feasible.
+In the following, we exploit the joint state $\ket{\Psi(\tau)}$ in Eq.~\eqref{eqn_psit_2fock} to generate all eight superpositions states.
+Our main protocol is probabilistic, relying on projective measurement of the qubit to herald the target oscillator state.
+We focus on this approach due to its ability to achieve higher fidelities and greater flexibility in parameter selection.
+For completeness, we also examine a deterministic generation protocol that avoids qubit measurement by tracing over the qubit degrees of freedom.
+The details of this alternative method, along with its limitations and comparative performance, are discussed in Sec.~\ref{sec_deterministic}.

-On the other hand, if the qubit is in the excited state $\ket{e}$ after measurement, the resulting oscillator state is $\ket{\psi_o(\tau)}_e = \mathcal{N}\left\{x_2(\tau)\ket{n_1} + x_4(\tau)\ket{n_1-m}\right\}$, where $\mathcal{N}$ is the normalization constant.
-It is important to emphasize that, to obtain the exact superposition states, a local phase correction must be applied to eliminate the relative phase factor $-i$ preceding the state $\ket{n_1 - m}$.
-However, we mention in passing that a recent work on phase-engineered bosonic quantum codes~\cite{Linshu_PRA_2021} has shown that allowing structured sign choices in the codewords—rather than enforcing uniform phases—can improve loss tolerance.
-This suggests that, in certain regimes, preserving rather than correcting such phase factors could lead to enhanced error resilience.
+Upon projective measurement of the qubit, if it is found in the ground state $\ket{g}$, the corresponding unnormalized oscillator state is given by $\ket{\psi_o(\tau)}_{2g} = x_1(\tau)\ket{n_1} + x_3(\tau)\ket{n_1+m}$, as follows directly from Eq.~\eqref{eqn_psit_2fock}.
+It is important to note that obtaining the eight superposition states in Eq.~\eqref{eqn_sup_two_fock_states} from $\ket{\psi_o(\tau)}_{2g}$ requires $m > n_1$.
+Therefore, we have